-Learn how to effortlessly install Grafana on Linux 9 with our comprehensive guide.
+Learn how to effortlessly install Grafana on Rocky Linux 9 with our comprehensive guide.
 Unlock powerful visualization and monitoring capabilities to optimize your system’s performance effectively. #centlinux #linux #grafana

 Grafana is an open-source data visualization and monitoring tool used for analyzing and monitoring time-series data.
 It provides a rich set of features and a flexible and customizable platform for creating interactive dashboards and graphs.
 Grafana supports a wide range of data sources, including popular databases like MySQL, PostgreSQL, and Prometheus, as well as cloud services like AWS CloudWatch and Google Analytics.